-Prior to joining the Diocese of Phoenix in 2007, Bishop-elect Bui was a missionary priest with the Legionaries of Christ, serving in places like Venezuela and Colombia.
+Prior to joining the Diocese of Phoenix in 2007, Bishop Bui was a missionary priest with the Legionaries of Christ, serving in places like Venezuela and Colombia.
 He was the chaplain at a high school in Caracas, Venezuela, organizing mission trips to the Amazon jungle to distribute food and offer the sacraments in remote areas.

-Bishop-elect Bui studied philosophy and theology at the Pontifical Athenaeum Regina Apostolorum in Rome.
+Bishop Bui studied philosophy and theology at the Pontifical Athenaeum Regina Apostolorum in Rome.
 Born in Phu Quoc Island, Vietnam, he fled religious and political oppression in native country as a five-year-old in 1977, with his parents, nine siblings and others aboard his dad’s 30-foot fishing boat.

 The Bui family’s heroic journey in 1977 was captured by an Associated Press photographer, Eddie Adams, and part of his book titled Vietnam.
 Adams’ images, including the famous shot of the Bui family and others crowded on the deck of the boat that he titled “Boat of No Smiles,” helped pave the way for some 200,000 Vietnamese immigrants to be admitted to the United States.